 SOLIDWORKS makes it really easy to build up a frame using standard profiles.
 Making drawings of these weldments is a pretty boring and tedious job though.
 That is why Drew can automatically add a sheet with views for each unique weldment body.

 I want to say: Go try it for yourself.
 It feels great to see ten or more sheets with views just appear out of nowhere.

-In this version we extended Drew’s the weldment capabilities.
+In this version, we extended Drew’s weldment capabilities.

-In the image on the right you see the views you get with the latest version of Drew.
-The rightmost views shows the profile of the beam and the other two views showed the sawed out shape: every view is useful now.
+In the image on the right, you see the views you get with the latest version of Drew.
+The rightmost views show the profile of the beam and the other two views showed the sawed out shape: every view is useful now.

 Drew searches for the best orientation for your weldment views.
 Do you use a landscape sheet?
 Then Drew shows two horizontal beam views and the profile on the right.
 Views will be oriented vertically when you use a portrait sheet.

 Don’t want to use all these software smarts?
 You can turn them off per Company Style.